pyrddlgym-project/pyRDDLGym/docs/jax.rst

 * ``replan`` uses replanning at every decision epoch
 * any other argument is interpreted as a file path to a valid configuration file.

-For example, the following will train an open-loop controller to fly 4 drones:
+For example, the following will execute an open-loop controller to fly 4 drones:

 .. code-block:: shell